solwhitehorn/solwhitehorn.github.io/_drafts/2020-09-09-dxvk-fps-proton.md

 Before going more into details, I want to say that **[flightlessmango](https://github.com/flightlessmango)** did an amazing job with this tool.
 Not only you can monitor a lot of parameters, they also have a website [https://flightlessmango.com](https://flightlessmango.com) where they have a collection of benchmarks they did as well as user benchmarks uploaded.
 Have a look at their website but also at their [youtube channel](https://www.youtube.com/c/FlightlessMango/featured) where they put insane work to propose a comparison between Linux and Windows.

 Its installation is easy and I point you to the [GitHub](https://github.com/flightlessmango/MangoHud) page for more information on that.
-Using it is also really easy:
+Using it is a matter of a few command:

 - to enable the HUD for Vulkan and OpenGL run: `mangohud /path/to/app`
 - for **Lutris**, got to the system options and add this command prefix: `mangohud`
-- for **Steam** you can add this launch option: `mangohud %command%` or `MANGOHUD=1` to your shell profile for Vulkan.
+- for **Steam** you can add this launch option: `MANGOHUD=1 %command%`

 MangoHud also as a lot of features such as: